 Katsura River: The attractive Katsura River is full of activity, with many tourist boats flowing through the water and showing the tourists the surrounding areas of Arashiyama.

 It’s a great time to get your camera out to click away while taking a gentle stroll along the banks of the river.

-It’s even better unwinding with a glass cold beer and enjoying the sounds of the Katsura River which is in full view from where you are dining.
+It’s even better unwinding with a glass of cold beer and enjoying the sounds of the Katsura River, which is in full view from where you are dining.

 Arashiyama back streets and town-centre walk: Wandering through Arashiyama is not only about the pleasant attractions or breathtaking temples, but a quiet walk along the backroads is also compulsory to view the unique township.